For a Peaceful World

 Toward a world of peace – where neither state nor religious terror shall exist

-Around 2013, after each Eid, I used to publish photo albums showing celebrations from different countries.
+Around 2013, every year after Eid I used to publish photo albums showcasing Eid celebrations from different countries around the world.
 These photos were taken after Eid-ul-Fitr in 2013.
-I’ve shared only a few images from many, selecting both joyful and sorrowful ones to evoke mixed emotions in the viewer.
+I have included only a few selected pictures from many.
+I have added both joyful and sorrowful images in order to evoke mixed emotions among readers.

 Related Posts